Kovah/blog.kovah.de/content/en/2019/useful-docker-shell-aliases/index.md

 ---
 title: Useful Docker shell aliases
-description: A collection of useful shell aliases for Docker and Docker Compose
+description: A collection of useful shell aliases for Docker and Docker Compose to speed up the development workflows.

 author: Kevin Woblick
 date: 2019-08-28T11:35:04+02:00